 Fennel is the perfect transition from winter to spring.
-It’s in season for the next couple months and pairs perfectly with new spring produce and things like canned tomatoes and winter squash alike.
-Refreshing fennel will hold us over for the next couple weeks.
+It’s in season for the next couple of months and pairs perfectly with new spring produce and things like canned tomatoes and winter squash alike.
+Refreshing fennel will hold us over for the next couple of weeks.
 Check out our fennel recipes.

 Artichokes might be the most intimidating vegetable, but they are so worth the effort.
 Artichokes are a symbol of warm weather for many and can be eaten fresh dipped in butter and lemon or piled high atop a veggie-rich pizza.
 See all of our artichoke recipes.

 Potatoes are available year-round but the delicious small new potatoes are best in spring.
 Simply roll them in some olive oil salt and pepper and roast for a quick side, or get more inventive with these potato recipes that cover that gamut from comforting to bright and fresh.
 Get your potato on with these great recipes.